javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/1-destruct-user/task.md

 - `name` property into the variable `name`.
 - `years` property into the variable `age`.
-- `isAdmin` property into the variable `isAdmin` (false if absent)
+- `isAdmin` property into the variable `isAdmin` (false, if no such property)

-The values after the assignment should be:
+Here's an example of the values after your assignment:

 ```js
 let user = { name: "John", years: 30 };